 Telephone

-Our work for the upcoming year will include both field studies of burying beetles (assuming field work is permitted) and comparative work on birds.
+Our work for the upcoming year will include both field studies of burying beetles and comparative work on birds.
 Field-based projects would require basing out of the Queen's University Biological Station, likely from mid-May to mid-July.
-Our comparative work relies on existing phylogenetic, genetic, and geographic range data (using GIS), and measures of traits taken from the literature, museums, or other sources (including community science), and can be completed during the summer and/or fall.
+Our comparative work relies on existing phylogenetic, genetic, abundance, range, and trait data taken from the literature, museums, or other sources (including community science), and can be completed during the summer and/or fall.

 Jacqueline Monaghan